 The Home Energy Yardstick is a simple, online assessment that’s easier to use than the RESNET HERS index and doesn’t require a professional to complete.
 This is likely a better solution for the average consumer unless you’re looking to sell your home in the near future.

-There are other indexes that can help if you’re looking at new construction for industrial, multi-use, or multi-residential properties.
-However, those named here are the most relevant for the average American homeowners.
+There are other indices that can help if you’re looking at new construction for industrial, multi-use, or multi-residential properties.
+However, those named here are the most relevant for the average American homeowner.

 And, if you have questions, you can always contact All American Heating, and we’ll point you in the right direction.